Calls for Proposals

 Please contact the instrument teams for specific details that may help to enhance the technical feasibility of the proposed experiment.
 Note that the facility resource requirements may be important criteria in this call due to the concurrent buildup of the ATHOS soft X-ray branch.

 For the new run the Alvra and Bernina endstations are available with the following parameters:

-For high time resolution experiments, a single pulse timing diagnostics can be used at pink FEL beam, at Si-111 monochromatic on best effort basis (please contact instrument responsible).
+For high time resolution experiments, a single pulse timing diagnostics, for jitter and drift corrections, can be used with pink FEL beam and Si-111 monochromatic on best effort basis (please contact instrument responsible).

 |Photon energy range||2 keV – 12.4 keV, instrument fully commissioned over the full energy range|

 |Bandwidth||Monochromatic (Si(111), InSb(111), Si(311)) and pink beam (0.25% of fundamental); larger bandwidths of up to 2% are also possible (photon energy dependent)|

 |Environment||Vacuum (down to 5x10-4 mbar ) up to atmospheric pressure (He or N2)|

 GDVN operation possible for user-supplied and operated injector

 |Photon energy range||5 keV – 12.4 keV|